simchoudhary25/simchoudhary25/README.md

 ## Hello, I'm Simran Choudhary 👋
 🚀 Master's Student | Aspiring Frontend Engineer & UX Designer

+Current Role:
+Master of Science in Information Systems at Northeastern University (Expected December 2025)

 <!--
 **simchoudhary25/simchoudhary25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-Master of Science in Information Systems at Northeastern University (Expected Dec 2025)
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...